 If you use AT&T here is one way to make a call!
 If you have an older model than IOS 9, try searching Calling apps!
 If you have an iPhone you can use Facetime Audio.

 Press Release from AT&T: “AT&T Louisiana News Release: “One of our switching centers that carries network traffic in the Baton Rouge area is flooded due to severe weather.
 We are deploying resources including Cell on Light Trucks (COLTs) and Emergency Communications Vehicles (ECVs) to restore affected wireless services as quickly as possible.
-AT&T also has technicians and resources, such as generators, staged for additional restoration work as soon as damaged areas are safe to access.
+AT&T also has technicians and resources, such as a fuelless generator and other generators, staged for additional restoration work as soon as damaged areas are safe to access.
 We are monitoring our network closely and will continue to coordinate with local officials and utility companies.
 We recommend customers text before calling when possible and utilize Wi-Fi where service is available.”

 As a reminder, for up-to-date information on road closures, shelter information, emergency phone numbers, and more, please check www.brgov.com/emergency.